cradlepoint/sdk-samples/Mobile_Site_Survey/readme.txt

 Application Purpose
 ===================
-This app is intended to perform rail testing of cellular networks but also works for testing stationary deployments.
+This app is intended to perform drive testing of cellular networks but also works for testing stationary deployments.
 It will run automatic tests collecting location (GPS), interface diagnostics (including cellular signal)

 The app is configurable through a webUI running on port 8000.
 Use NCM Remote Connect to 127.0.0.1 port 8000 HTTP.